Why Are My Allergies So Bad in Arizona?

-If you suffer from these allergens, best thing to do is monitor air quality reports and limit your outdoor activity when air quality is poor.
+If you suffer from these allergens, the best thing to do is to monitor air quality reports and limit your outdoor activity when air quality is poor.
 These pollutants cause as many problems for allergy sufferers as pollens.
 Low air quality and dust are definitely contenders, but pollen is the most serious source of allergens.

 What are the biggest pollen producers in Arizona?

-The top allergy aggravating plant is Ragweed.
-Nothing about that word makes anyone smile. .
+The top allergy-aggravating plant is Ragweed.
+Nothing about that word makes anyone smile...
 With several species being native to the Phoenix area, Ragweed creates LOTS of pollen.

 Trees make plenty of pollen too, especially between December and May.

-- Western juniper, mountain cedar and hickory make wintertime uncomfortable.
+- Western juniper, mountain cedar, and hickory make wintertime uncomfortable.
 When they are finished, other trees pick up the slack.
 Mesquite clogs the air with pollen from March until May.

 - Pine and paloverde cause trouble from Valentine's day until the April showers.
 Oak and olive make April and May a pain (in the sinuses!).

 - Then you have the grasses, these produce irritating pollen from March or April through October.
-Bermuda grass in particular, produces a high level of allergens to make your life miserable.
+Bermuda grass, in particular, produces a high level of allergens to make your life miserable.